Please link this guide if you use it as a reference for your own content

 C6 remains to be an effective Constellation in the majority of her archetypes, albeit subjective as people do tend to overrate this Constellation as the radius is still limiting and is typically misused.
 It does, however, ultimately smoothen how she plays and makes her less mechanically intense.

 Remember that it is never necessary to generate all 3 Conductive stacks simultaneously for this Constellation to be effective: even when her C6 enables her to obtain one additional stack, it is still valuable.
 It is more applicable to think of her C6 as another tertiary source of Conductive stacks rather than to forgo and replace former ways completely—Lisa’s C6 opens another option and is not a reliance but a privilege.
-Therefore, rotations will often not change when having her C6; it does, however, require more cognition.
+Therefore, rotations will often not change when having her C6; however, it does require more cognition.

 Artifacts